whiskerz007/proxmox_tuya-convert_container/README.md

 # Proxmox Tuya-Convert v2.0 Container

-### Updated Sept 29.
-Now Tuya 1.0 Compatible & Light Bulb compatible (so far...)
+### Updated October 4th.
+Now Tuya 1.0 Compatible & Light Bulb compatible.
+Tuya Convert has been updated and is considered working.

-#### Testing note: Many devices have been successfully flashed.
-Reports of success with Light-Bulbs have started to appear, and this branch has been updated accordingly.
-NOTE: You will wait longer (more dots) for some of these devices - this is NORMAL - be patient.
-This message will be removed once Tuya 2.0 is considered completed...
-Check daily as there is a lot of work happening on this topic ATM.
+#### If you have difficult devices, please post issues in the proper place or jump on discord for some help!

 This script will create a Proxmox LXC container with the latest **DEBIAN-BUSTER** and setup tuya-convert.
 This process is still experimental and somewhat tempermental.